 After significant weight loss you are left with loose skin and the remaining stubborn fat that diet and exercise cannot get rid of.
 Dr. Newall can help reduce the excess skin through a procedure called abdominoplasty commonly referred to as a tummy tuck.
 A tummy tuck can significantly reduce excess fat, skin tissue, and repairs the abdominal wall.
 Through this procedure patients can get back a masculine contour.

 To reduce swelling, a compression garment will be worn for approximately 4 weeks after surgery.
 To help promote blood circulation, you will be encouraged to get out of bed and take short walks.
-Most patients find they are able to return to work and driving in 2 weeks and exercise in 6 weeks.

 The results from a tummy tuck are long lasting, in most cases, if a stable weight is maintained.
 If you are planning substantial weight loss you may wish to postpone abdominoplasty surgery to avoid fluctuations in weight that could impact your results.